-During the third quarter of 2006, we released our Isolator[®] clamps that are designed for ablation during open procedures, which feature an ergonomic design that improves the surgeon's access to key anatomical structures and simplifies the ablation procedure.
-During the first quarter of 2007, we introduced the new Isolator Synergy[TM] ablation clamps for ablation during open procedures, which are the next generation of our Isolator[®] clamps for open procedures.
+During the first quarter of 2007, we introduced the new Isolator Synergy [TM] ablation clamps for ablation during open-heart procedures, which are the next generation of our Isolator [®] clamps for open-heart procedures.

 We also sell a pen-shaped ablation device known as the multifunctional bipolar Pen, which has been cleared by the FDA for the surgical ablation of cardiac tissue and for temporary pacing, sensing, stimulating and recording during the evaluation of cardiac arrhythmias.
 Because of its broad range of capabilities, surgeons are using this device during both open-heart and minimally invasive sole-therapy procedures in combination with our Isolator[®] clamps.
 We released the Pen for sale in the third quarter of 2005.